 When you suffer an accident or injury at work, it is crucial that you can retain and recover the compensation you are entitled to; this is invaluable in helping you rebuild your life after an incident.
 Workers’ compensation is a form of insurance that covers employees for any injury sustained in the workplace and can be a real lifesaver for many individuals.
 Your rights under the Workers’ Compensation Act are not affected at all, even if the accident was your fault.
-The details of every case are unique and need to be evaluated by an experienced workers’ compensation attorney.
+The details of every case are unique and need to be evaluated by a qualified workers’ compensation lawyer.

 Can I Be Compensated for my Medical Treatment and Lost Wages?